opentensor/developer-docs/docs/schedule-key-swap.md

 Use this feature ONLY:

-- If you downloaded the Bittensor PyPi package for the Bittensor version 6.12.2 between May 22 7:14 PM UTC and May 29 6:47 PM UTC and then performed any of the below operations.
+- If you downloaded the Bittensor PyPi package for the Bittensor version 6.12.2 and then performed any of the below operations.

   **Impacted btcli 6.12.2 operations**